Intel wins second phase of contract to help Pentagon develop chips

 By Stephen Nellis

-Oct 2 (Reuters) - Intel Corp INTC.O on Friday said that it has won a second-phase contract in a project aimed at helping the U.S. military make more advanced semiconductors within the United States.
+CHANDLER, Arizona - Oct 2 (Reuters) - Intel Corp INTC.O on Friday said it has won a second-phase contract in a project aimed at helping the U.S. military make more advanced semiconductors within the United States.

 Under the project, Intel will help the military develop prototypes of chips using its semiconductor packaging technology at factories in Arizona and Oregon.
 The packaging technology allows pieces of chips called "chiplets" from different providers to be combined into one package, helping cram more features into a smaller finished product while lowering its power consumption.